return;

 A bit is a single electric signal or state somewhere in your computer, it is either 1 (high) or 0 (low).
 You don't need to care how the computer is able to have bits (think of them as microscopic electronic light switches), the important thing to know is that data is 1s and 0s.
 The storage of bits is called memory.

-A bit alone can't do very much though, thus memory is usually interacted with in bytes: a group of 8 bits.
+A bit alone can't do very much, so memory is usually interacted with in bytes: a group of 8 bits.
 By changing the bits in a byte, that byte can be made to represent 256 different things.
-The most common example is to make it represent text characters, for example the ASCII specification says that the bits 01000101 mean "6", and the bits 00110110 mean "E", and so on.
-Almost all text in computers is ASCII or some derivative (such as UTF-8), and thus your compiler and other programs will deal with it automatically.

 You could write your own text system that uses completely different bits to represent "6" and "E", ASCII is just a commonly agreed way to do it.
 There's some values in a byte that don't represent useful ASCII characters, the game Dwarf Fortress for example uses those values to represent it's graphics.
 It's completely up to you how to use your data to do interesting things.